Health in Iran: Air pollution

 Some sources say Iran's air pollution is some of the worst in the world.
 The prevalence of respiratory diseases and cancers in Iran is increasing at a significant rate, also because of air pollution in Tehran.
 It is estimated that 5 million Iranian children suffer from asthma.
 The World Bank estimates losses inflicted on Iran's economy as a result of deaths caused by air pollution at $640 million, which is equal to 5.1 trillion rials or 0.57 percent of GDP.
 Substandard gasoline and imported car brakes are also a reported health hazard/air pollutant according to the authorities.

 Alcohol consumption

 Prohibited in Iran because of the Islamic law, except for non-Muslims who can legally consume alcoholic beverages in private.
 Alcohol smuggling into Iran was estimated at nearly $1 billion in 2010.
 More than 200,000 people in Iran are estimated to be involved in bootlegging.
 Many rely on what's made in people's basements or gardens in unsanitary conditions.

-Covid19
+COVID-19

 Iran has been among the worst affected countries by the COVID-19 2019-pandemic claiming thousands of lives in the country (2020).